Randall-Rous3/Cee-Lo/README.md

 * In the event of a "push" (tie) the players will double their bet for each "push" in the currect round until there is a clear winner.

 # ***Getting Started***
-To get started we'll need to start a new repo.
+To get started we'll need to fork and clone the repo to your local device.
 1. Add in 2 html files/ a javascript file/ and a css file.
 2. In the first html file we will make the intro page to the game.
 3. in the second html file we will define the different game elements.